dbgrande/GrandeModular/README.md

 **Tails** takes a monophonic sequence of notes, as defined by a gate pulse and a V/Oct pitch value, and splits them into multiple polyphonic channels.

 Gate pulse lengths are not changed, so there can still only be one active note playing at a time.
-However, by giving each note a separate channel, this allows for each note's release envelope to continue playing in parallel, giving a much fuller sound.
+However, by giving each note a separate channel, this allows for each note’s release envelope to continue playing in parallel, giving a much fuller sound.

 This is particularly useful for irregular tempos, where widely spaced notes have time to play their tails, but closely spaced notes get cut off abruptly.
-Note however, that since there's only one pitch value per note, chords are not directly supported.
+Note however, that since there’s only one pitch value per note, chords are not directly supported.

 **Without Tails:** Notes and their envelopes get cut off abruptly when a new note appears.